As the (self appointed) head of ranch security, Hank has a very important job to do...as he keeps telling himself.

 - Cowardly Sidekick: A Running Gag is that Drover hates anything that contains so much as a hint of danger.

-- Lame Excuse: Whenever Drover suspects the slightest possible risk, he'll complain about his leg hurting.
+- I Need to Iron My Dog: Whenever Drover suspects the slightest possible risk, he'll complain about his leg hurting.

 - Lovable Coward: He hates anything that sounds scary or dangerous, and will frequently try to beg out of it by groaning about his leg or simply running away before Hank can stop him.
 However, he's still a sympathetic character, and on rare occasions, he has been known to do some brave things.